MythicAgents/poseidon/documentation-payload/poseidon/_index.md

   The zip contains the golang `.a` archive file, the `.h` header file and the `sharedlib-darwin-linux.c` file.
 - Edit `sharedlib-darwin-linux.c` and change the `include` statement on line 7 to match the name of the golang archive header file, if different.
-- Execute `ranlib poseidon-darwin-10.06-amd64.a` to "update the table of contents of archive libraries".
+- Execute `ranlib poseidon-darwin-10.12-amd64.a` to "update the table of contents of archive libraries".
 - Use `clang` to compile a dylib on macOS:
-  `clang -shared -framework Foundation -framework CoreGraphics -framework Security -framework ApplicationServices -framework OSAKit -fpic sharedlib-darwin-linux.c poseidon-darwin-10.06-amd64.a -o poseidon.dylib`
+  `clang -shared -framework Foundation -framework CoreGraphics -framework Security -framework ApplicationServices -framework OSAKit -framework AppKit -fpic sharedlib-darwin-linux.c poseidon-darwin-10.12-amd64.a -o poseidon.dylib`

 The following Python3 code can be used to test execution of shared library: